 • follow a light, low-calorie diet and saturate the diet with potassium-containing foods: spinach, nuts, mushrooms, dried fruits;

-• For patients with chronic pathologies, it is very important to follow all the recommendations of the doctor and not to skip the medication.
+• For patients with chronic pathologies, it is very important to follow all doctor’s recommendations and not skip medications.

-The wind we are accustomed to is the movement of air masses, during which the upper and lower layers of air are mixed, which reduces gas pollution and makes breathing easier.
-The optimal indicator is 1-4 m/s: with such a wind, heat exchange and thermoregulation occur at the physiological level.
+The wind we are used to is the movement of air masses, during which the upper and lower layers of air mix, which reduces gas pollution and makes breathing easier.
+The optimal indicator is 1-4 m/s: with such wind, heat exchange and thermoregulation occur at a physiological level.

 Positive influence